gotmax23/ansible-role-pass/README.md

 ## Requirements

+If you are using Enterprise Linux (CentOS, Rocky Linux, Alamlinux, RHEL, etc.), you need to install the EPEL repository.
+You can use the [`robertdebock.epel`](https://github.com/robertdebock/ansible-role-epel) role to do so.

 For right now, I only test this role using the latest release of the `ansible` pip package, which includes all the collections that are no longer part of `ansible-core`.
 This is the supported method.
 However, if you choose to use `ansible-core` or still use Ansible 2.9, you must manually install the following collections:
 - community.general